Submit a planning application in West Dorset and Weymouth & Portland

 Before you apply

 We are working on clearing a backlog of applications which are due to be validated.
 Updates will be regularly posted here.
-Applications are currently being validated within three weeks of receipt for West Dorset and Weymouth & Portland and within three weeks of receipt for North Dorset.
+Applications are currently being validated within five weeks of receipt for West Dorset and Weymouth & Portland and within five weeks of receipt for North Dorset.
 We apologise for the inconvenience this may cause; we are working hard to resolve this.

 We need certain information for an application to be valid.

 Check the local and national requirements for West Dorset and Weymouth & Portland.

 This document is sometimes called the Validation Checklist.
 It tells you what we need to register your application.
 It helps to make sure you give us all the information we need.
 If you don't, we will have to contact you for more which can lead to delays.